-This course is designed to promote recreational shooting as a lifetime leisure activity and safety with firearms and their related equipment.
+Designed to promote recreational shooting as a lifetime leisure activity and safety with firearms and their related equipment.
 Develops the student's the ability to handle firearms and their related equipment safely and efficiently.
 Actual reloading of ammunition and range firing of pistols, rifles, and shotguns will be required of each student.
 Certain supplies will be furnished.
+Four contact hours per week.